tvicky7x/audio-tracker/README.md

 If you find this package helpful, please consider:

-- ⭐ Starring the repository
+- ⭐ Starring the repository on GitHub
-- 🐛 Reporting bugs
+- 🐛 Reporting bugs and issues
-- 💡 Suggesting features
+- 💡 Suggesting new features
 - 📖 Improving documentation
 - 🔀 Contributing code